steegosaur/codestats.lua/README.md

     Empty       amount of empty lines (or containing only whitespace) Total       total amount of lines parsed, excluding an eventual header

+Single-line comments are counted only if they begin the line (ie. there is no code).
+Multi-line comments are counted from the line they begin on (ie. no code is counted on that line).

-A total summary is available with the flag `--summary`; if you only want the summary, you can use `--sumonly` instead.
+A total summary is available with the flag `--summary`; if you *only* want the summary, you can use `--sumonly`.

 In addition, the following may be extracted with the `--verbose` flag if found in a supported format: